 - Friendship or liking: People comply easier when the request comes from a friend or someone they like.
 Social engineers will seek common ground and establish a friendship to get the target to comply with their request.

 - Commitment or consistency: Once a person is committed to something, they are more likely to comply with “follow-up” requests, which are in line with the original request they agreed to.
 In social engineering, this could mean asking for a simple, easy thing first, and then slowly continuing with more detailed and personal requests.
 Once the target has complied with the first request, they are much more likely to agree to the rest

 - Scarcity: People are more likely to agree to a request if they feel the offer is scarce or will only be available for a short period of time.
 Social engineering uses this technique to use the target’s fear of missing out against them.

 - Reciprocity: People are likelier to comply with a request if they have been treated well by the person making the request.
 For example, the social engineer could have done the target a small favor, in order to use their need for reciprocity against them.

-- Social validation: people are more likely to comply to a request if they consider it the socially correct thing to do.
-The social engineering attack could be framed as a socially expected request, such as participating in a donation or joint effort.
+- Social validation: People are more likely to comply with a request if they consider it the socially correct thing to do.
+The social engineering attack could be framed as a socially-expected request, such as participating in a donation or joint effort.